 The Polish Place

-The Polish Place is like a fragment of traditional Polish village that was transplanted onto a ridgetop of Mt Tamborine thirty years ago, where it remains untouched by time.
+The Polish Place is like a fragment of traditional Polish village that was transplanted onto a ridge top of Tamborine Mountain thirty years ago, where it remains untouched by time.
 The result is a unique and quirky eagle’s nest dining experience involving wooden chalets, rainbow lorikeets, Chopin, hearty authentic Polish cuisine and the best views on the mountain.

 Diners can take a seat al fresco on the paved terrace with jaw-dropping vistas and the odd dive bombing lorikeet or in the chalet dining room with embroidered table cloths, walls adorned with cow bells and costumes, ceramic chandeliers and a fireplace.